chingu-voyages/roundtable-random-nos/README.md

 2. How can the randomness of a CSPRNG over other random number generators be evaluated?
 3. Is there a type of chart that would show the "randomness" of each solution?
+4. Are there an performance penalties for using a CSPRNG over a traditional PRNG?
-4. How would I write an app to do this?
+5. How would I write an app to do this?
-5. Are there any special issues that complicate the implementation?
+6. Are there any special issues that complicate the implementation?

 ## Technical Stack